 It is important to report these changes as they happen without delay.
 Failing to do so can cause you to lose your disability benefits.
 Remember, if you lose your job, SSA will reinstate your full disability benefits under some circumstances.

-- Investigate your accident to find out the facts of the case
+- Investigate to find out the case’s facts if you have a disability

 - Communicate with all parties on your behalf

-- Fight for a settlement or disability benefits
+- Fight for a settlement or disability benefits, even all the way to court